 The existing suite of protocol funding mechanisms have so far adequately supported the ecosystem, but come with their own tradeoffs:

-In the future, there will certainly be ways for these projects to collaborate and interoperate with the Protocol Guild.
+In the future, there will certainly be ways for these existing funding mechanisms to collaborate and interoperate with the Protocol Guild.

-These are a very common mechanism, seen in Gitcoin, the EF’s Ecosystem Support Program (ESP) and Ongoing Development teams, and application ecosystem programs like the Uniswap Grants Program (UGP).
+Grants are a very common funding mechanism, seen in Gitcoin, the EF’s Ecosystem Support Program (ESP) and Ongoing Development teams, as well as application ecosystem programs like the Uniswap Grants Program (UGP).
 They tend to be best at rewarding contributions from the near-past to near-future.
 While these mechanisms may be well suited to their current applications, there are some limitations to their direct use in something like the Protocol Guild.

-For Gitcoin Grants, it can be challenging to ensure accountability for grantees due to the amount of time and expertise it can take to perform diligence.
-In addition, because Round participants are effectively competing against each other for the same matching funds, it necessitates some amount of self-promotion.
+For Gitcoin Grants, it can be challenging to ensure accountability for grantees due to the amount of time and expertise it takes to perform due diligence.
+In addition, because round participants are effectively competing against each other for the same matching funds, it necessitates some amount of self-promotion.
 This wouldn’t work for large groups of individuals doing similar work like core developers, many of whom are more low profile.
-Collections (a curated set of Gitcoin profiles) could accomplish some of our objectives, but still does not include vesting, and don’t resolve the answer the questions of custody and membership management.
-Finally, any prospective funder from the application layer has to rely on a mediating institution (eg. the Ethereum Foundation, Gitcoin Grants rounds) to facilitate discovery, processing, and diligence.
+Collections (a curated set of Gitcoin profiles) could accomplish some of our objectives, but still does not include vesting, and doesn’t resolve issues related to custody and membership management.
+Finally, any prospective funder from the application layer has to rely on a mediating institution (e.g. the Ethereum Foundation, Gitcoin) to facilitate discovery, processing, and due diligence.

 2.2 Retroactive Funding Programs¶

-An explicitly historic-looking variant of grants include Optimism’s RPG.
-These can account for past work, but are usually scoped to measure the contributions of teams or projects, usually not individuals.
-There is no guarantee of consistent funding, as there is a possibility of omission from a subsequent round.
+An explicitly historic-looking variant of grants includes Optimism’s RPG.
+These can account for past work, but are usually scoped to measure the contributions of teams or projects, instead of individuals.
+Furthermore, there is no guarantee of consistent funding, as there is a possibility of omission from subsequent rounds.
 In Gitcoin’s case, it can take a while for past contributions to be recognized and rewarded due to how discovery and grant promotion cycles work.

 2.3 Independent Non-Profits¶

-Some teams may opt to stand up their own non-profit entities, eg. the Nomic Foundation which stewards ongoing maintenance of Hardhat and other initiatives, announced in Q1 2022.
-The challenge is that the threshold to create a legal entity can be very high for a small team, and impossible for pseudonymous individual contributors.
+Some teams may opt to establish their own non-profit entities, e.g. the Nomic Foundation which stewards ongoing maintenance of Hardhat and other initiatives, announced in Q1 2022.
+The challenge is that the overhead to create a legal entity can be very high for a small team, and impossible for pseudonymous individual contributors.
 Additionally, the recurring burden of fundraising inevitably pits them in competition against each other, while further disadvantaging individual contributors.